resibots/pyite/README.md

 #### For the minitaur

-In order to run it with the real minitaur robot please refer to this : [README.md](https://github.com/resibots/minitaur_framework.git)
+In order to run it with the real minitaur robot please refer to the [minitaur_framework](https://github.com/resibots/minitaur_framework.git)

 Note that ite_maps.py has been configured to test 10 different maps from 10 different experiments
 #### For the hexapod :